Taibur-Rahaman/trash/ex-Jn.md

 ### 4.1 Causes

-The presentation lists five reinforcing causes:

-1. Unequal access to quality education
-2. Skill premium in the labour market (high returns to formal sector skills)
-3. Regional disparities in investment and connectivity
-4. Unequal ownership of land and productive assets
-5. Economic structure biased toward capital-intensive urban services
+The slides grouped causes into five areas: unequal access to good schools; higher pay for formal skills than for farm or casual work; uneven investment across regions; concentration of land and other assets; and an economic structure that rewards capital-intensive services in cities more than labour-intensive activity in villages.

 ### 4.2 Current Distribution

-Key statistics from the *Current Income Inequality* slide:
+The *Current Income Inequality* slide reports:

 - **Gini coefficient:** 0.46 (2010) → 0.50 (2022)
 - **Income shares (2022):** top 10% ≈ 40.9% of national income; bottom 50% ≈ 19.05%